 Cravings are something we all experience from time to time – so how can we listen to what our body is trying to tell us and use cravings to our advantage?

 If cravings arise, acknowledge them and give them space.
 Ignoring cravings often makes them seem stronger and more powerful.
 When you make foods you want off-limits, it usually has the opposite effect.
 Rather than leading you to forget the “off-limit” foods, you end up preoccupied and less equipped to control yourself when you’re around them.

 In this case, mindfully acknowledging and fulfilling a craving may be more productive than actively trying to avoid it.
 The simple act of acknowledging your craving also may help reduce its power and allow you to dissociate from it.

-It is a complex area, and there are many other factors that could be involved such as hormonal fluctuations, whether you exercised the day before or not, whether you are getting enough of certain nutrients, seasonal change, and even if you are feeling satisfied in your career or relationship.
+It is a complex area, and there are many other factors that could be involved, such as hormonal fluctuations, whether you exercised the day before, if you are getting enough of certain nutrients, seasonal change, and even if you are feeling satisfied in your career or relationship.
 There are many causes that can make navigating cravings seem tricky, however, gaining a deeper understanding of how cravings work allows you to mindfully respond to your bio-individual cravings.

-In exploring the origin of your cravings, you may want to ask yourself the following questions:
+In exploring the origin of your cravings, ask yourself the following questions:

 Is this craving occurring alongside a particular emotion or physical feeling?